-Applications If the thought of the MBA admissions process makes you feel overwhelmed and anxious, take a deep breath and take comfort in the fact that many, many people just like you have been down this road before-and successfully navigated their way into one their top choice programs.
+Applications If the thought of the MBA admissions process makes you feel overwhelmed and anxious, take a deep breath and take comfort in the fact that many, many experienced professionals just like you have been down this road before-and successfully navigated their way into one their top choice programs.
 We're here to help you every step of the way!
 Here is some basic information and advice for you to keep in mind as you get started with the process.
-Application rounds explained Many MBA programs have different application rounds, which means programs have multiple deadlines by which they accept applications.
-Often there is one in the fall, one in the winter, and one in the spring.
-Specific MBA programs differ in the number of rounds they offer and their timing, so be sure you understand how it works for your target programs.
-Some programs have as few as two rounds, while others have as many as five.
+Application deadlines Different programs take different approaches to application deadlines, so be sure to understand how your target programs structure deadlines early in your process.
+Many MBA programs have different application rounds, which means programs have multiple deadlines by which they accept applications.
 Programs consider all applications submitted by the deadline for a specific round before moving on to the next round.
-Alternatively, some programs offer rolling admissions, in which applications are considered as they come in, and there is only one deadline.
+Alternatively, some programs offer rolling admissions, in which applications are considered as they come in and there is only one deadline.
 Strategy As a rule of thumb, you have a greater chance of getting accepted (and possibly earning a scholarship) the earlier you apply.
-Applying in Round 1 signals to admissions committees that you're serious about enrolling in their program if accepted.
-If you're ready and your application is as strong as it can be, apply in Round 1 to your top choice programs.
-Generally speaking, subsequent rounds will be more competitive, so set your expectations accordingly.
+Applying early signals to admissions committees that you're serious about enrolling in their program if accepted.
+If you're ready and your application is as strong as it can be, apply early to your top choice programs.
+Generally speaking, applying later will be more competitive, so set your expectations accordingly.
 Waitlist Being waitlisted means you are neither admitted nor declined for admission but may still be admitted if spaces become available.
 If you're still interested in attending, you should first understand the program's waitlist policies.
-For programs that encourage contact from waitlisted applicants, consider providing them with a written update to express your continued interest in admission. → Pro tip Are you applying in Round 3 (or later)?
+For programs that encourage contact from waitlisted applicants, consider providing them with a written update to express your continued interest in admission. → Pro tip Are you applying late in the game?
 You can still get in!
-If this is you, think especially hard about how your MBA story is different or unique, as programs may be more inclined to add someone to the class in Round 3 if they bring something truly unique to the table.
+If this is you, think especially hard about how your MBA story is different or unique, as programs may be more inclined to add someone to the class late in the admissions cycle if they bring something truly unique to the table.
 Also, consider using the optional essay to explain your application timing.
 If your job circumstance changed or you planned to apply for the next year but decided you were ready now, provide the admissions committee with that context.

-Essays and Short Answers MBA application essays and short answers are your opportunity to move beyond your GMAT exam scores, undergraduate GPA, and resume and reveal something deeper about yourself to the admissions committee.
+Essays and Short Answers MBA application essays and short answers are your opportunity to move beyond your exam scores, undergraduate GPA, and resume and reveal something deeper about yourself to the admissions committee.
 Essay topics vary by program but often focus on your career goals.
 Follow these top tips for writing MBA admissions essays that stand out from the stack and effectively tell your story.
-More on mba.com Top Five Tips for Writing Compelling MBA Admissions Essays